v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/export-a-content-search-report.md

     - Microsoft Internet Explorer 10 and later versions

     **Note:** Microsoft doesn't manufacture third-party extensions or add-ons for ClickOnce applications.
 Exporting search results using an unsupported browser with third-party extensions or add-ons isn't supported.

+- If the estimated total size of the results returned by a Content Search exceeds 20 TB, exporting the report will fail.
+To successfully export the report, try to narrow the scope and re-run the search so the estimated size of the results is less the 20 TB.

 ## Generate and download a Content Search report

 The steps to generate and download a Content Search report are very similar to actually exporting search results.